qntoni/OpenPGP-expired-key-checker/README.md

 ./gpg_delete_imports.sh
 ```

-You want to see if one of your existing key is not expired
+You want to see if one of your existing key is not expired,

 - To check if your keys pair is not expired
 ```bash